-- All patient, staff and visitors area of the organization should be included in the infection control program. - The hospital should provide barrier precautions and isolation procedures that protect patient, visitors, and staff from communicable diseases and protects immuno-suppressed patients from acquiring infections to which they are uniquely prone. - Gloves, masks, eye protection, other protective equipments, soap and disinfectants are available and used correctly when required. - Internationally acceptable hand hygiene guidelines are generated by World Health Organization (WHO) for disease control and prevention. - Proper facilities and adequate resources are provided to support the infection control program.
-It includes hand washing facilities in all patient care areas and accessible to health care providers
+- All patient, staff and visitors to the ICU at LBSH should be included in the infection control program.
+No unnecessary visitors be allowed and SOP on all visitors to be made and strongly implemented. - Gloves, masks, eye protection, other protective equipments, soap and disinfectants should be made available at the ICU at LBSH and should be available and used correctly when required. - Internationally acceptable hand hygiene guidelines are generated by World Health Organization (WHO) for disease control and prevention.
+These should be available as an SOP at the ICU and promptly displayed at ICU in LBSH.
+Education of staff to be done. - Proper facilities and adequate resources are provided to support the infection control program.
+It includes hand washing facilities in all patient care areas and accessible to health care providers at LBSH. - Nursing staff at LBSH should be regularly trained, once a quarter on aspects of hygiene. - Housekeeping staff at LBSH should have SOP on - \circ $\,$ Disposal of syringes and needles. - Waste management - Cleaning of floors, walls and AC. - Dedicated training of Housekeeping staff.